-Apart from the standard fraud prevention tools - AVS / CSC, American Express SafeKey, MasterCard SecureCode and Verified by Visa – that a merchant can use to safeguard against possible fraudulent transactions, there are other specific tools for e-Commerce and the other card not present transaction types of ‘mail order and telephone order’ (known as MOTO) transactions.
+Apart from the standard fraud prevention tools that you can use to safeguard against possible fraudulent transactions, there are other specific tools for e-Commerce and the other card-not-present transaction types, including ‘mail order and telephone order’ which are known as MOTO transactions.

 Fraud screening services can be provided by an acquirer, payment service provider or in conjunction with third party solution providers who can supply a range of fraud prevention tools.

-These tools work by using a number of detection technologies such as pattern recognition or rule generation to assess whether a transaction is likely to be fraudulent or not – providing risk screening to help reduce chargebacks and fraud - before it is sent for authorisation.
-A merchant can then decide, on the advice given to them by the fraud screening service, whether to allow the transaction to proceed or not.
+These tools work by using a number of detection technologies such as pattern recognition or rule generation to assess whether a transaction is likely to be fraudulent or not.
+This includes providing risk screening to help reduce chargebacks and fraud before it is sent for authorisation.
+A merchant can then decide on the advice given to them by the fraud screening service and whether to allow the transaction to proceed or not.

-To trade over the internet, a merchant will require a payment service provider (PSP) whose role is to securely capture a cardholder’s card details and pass these onto the merchant’s acquirer for processing.
+To trade over the internet, you will require a payment service provider (PSP) whose role is to securely capture a cardholder’s card details and pass these onto your acquirer for processing.

-How this works, is that a merchant provides a ‘virtual shop’ on the internet that their customer visits and selects the goods or service they want to buy.
-The customer or cardholder then goes to the checkout or ‘virtual till’ / internet terminal on the merchant’s website provided by a PSP.
+This works by providing a ‘virtual shop’ on the internet that your customer visits and selects the goods or service they want to buy.
+The customer or cardholder then goes to the checkout or ‘virtual till’ / internet terminal on your website provided by a PSP.
 This internet terminal securely captures the customer’s card details and enables them to authenticate themselves.
 Cardholder authentication can be performed using either MasterCard SecureCode or Verified by Visa and involves the cardholder providing an agreed password in addition to their card details.

-The card details and result of the authentication are passed by the PSP, (using a secure link to safeguard the security of the details) to a merchant’s acquirer who will pass these onto the card issuer to seek an authorisation.
-The authorisation is passed back from the acquirerto the merchant via the PSP.
+The card details and result of the authentication are passed by the PSP, (using a secure link to safeguard the security of the details) to a your acquirer who will then pass these onto the card issuer to seek an authorisation.
+The authorisation is then passed back from the acquirer to you via the PSP.

 Some merchants will only have a relationship with a PSP and not an acquirer.
 In this case, the PSP will also perform the role of acquirer and this will be reflected in their charges.
-Alternatively, a merchant can choose their acquirer and a PSP – the acquirer can advise which PSPs have been accredited to pass card transaction details to them for processing.
+Alternatively, as a merchant, you can choose your acquirer and a PSP – the acquirer can advise which PSPs have been accredited to pass card transaction details to them for processing.